ivy-llc/ivy/docs/overview/deep_dive/function_wrapping.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 #.  `handle_array_function`_ : This wrapping function enables :ref:`Integrating custom classes with Ivy`
+#.  `handle_complex_input`_ : This wrapping function enables handling of complex numbers.
+It introduces a keyword argument :code:`complex_mode`, which is used to choose the function's behaviour as per the wrapper's docstring.

-When calling `_wrap_function`_ during :ref:`Backend Setting`, firstly the attributes of the functions are checked to get all the wrapping functions for a particular functions.
+When calling `_wrap_function`_ during :ref:`Backend Setting`, firstly the attributes of the functions are checked to get all the wrapping functions for a particular function.
 Then all the wrapping functions applicable to a function are used to wrap the function.

 Each of these topics and each associated piece of logic added by the various wrapper functions are covered in more detail in the next sections.